oalekseev/CalciteRestAPIAdapter/README.md

 - Apache Commons io 2.11
 - stax2-api 4.2

-REST service configuration XML files should be placed in a directory, such as calcite/rest, and the path to it should be specified in the `calcite.rest` system property.
+REST service configuration XML files should be placed in a directory, such as `calcite\rest`, and the path to it should be specified in the `calcite.rest` system property.

 ```
 set "APP_HOME=%~dp0"